railsbridge/docs/sites/installfest/glossary.md

 **String:**  Text only, typed between inverted commas.

-**Terminal:**  See **Command Line Interface**.

-**Text editor:**  A program that allows you to create and modify the text files that will be used by **Ruby on Rails** to do your bidding.
+**Text editor:**  A program that allows you to create and modify the text files that will be used by **Ruby on Rails** to run your command.
 Some text editors are optimised for software development and provide tools that increase productivity.

 **Variable:**  A storage location and an associated symbolic name (an identifier) which contains some known or unknown quantity or information (a value).
 The variable name is the usual way to reference the stored value; this separation of name and content allows the name to be used independently of the exact information it represents.